apache/tac-website/source/events/current.md

 one of many criteria.

 If you require a Visa to visit the UK - You should apply early, please do not wait until you know if you have been accepted for TAC assistance or not, as for some Countries, the Visa application process may take longer than normal.

+#### Community Over Code Beijing 2026
+Applications are open now!
+And will close on the 29th May 2026.
+[Apply using this web form](https://tac-apply.apache.org) as early in the process as you are able - even if you are a potential speaker and do not know if you will be accepted, we advise you to apply anyway, you can always cancel later on if need be.
+Also note that being a Speaker does not imply success but is one of many criteria.

+If you require a Visa to visit China - You should apply early, please do not wait until you know if you have been accepted for TAC assistance or not, as for some Countries, the Visa application process may take longer than normal.

 </div>